wuede/home-assistant.io/source/_integrations/backup.markdown

 {% configuration_basic %}
 password:
+  description: >-
-  description: Encrypt the backup file with a password.
+    Encrypt the backup file with a password.
+When restoring a password-protected backup, you will need to provide this password.
+Store this password securely as there is no way to recover the backup without it.
 {% endconfiguration_basic %}

 Example action: